brendanmaguire/random/README.markdown

 # Random
 This service provides a RESTful API which provides random functionality.
 It is written in Python using Flask.

+The [Swagger Spec](static/swagger.yaml) defines the interface of the service.

 ## Running Locally
 The service can be run as a Docker container or as a Python process.